Lawrence908/AstrID/csci-490-course-outline.md

 ## Project Description

-The project will employ a systematic approach combining data engineering, machine learning research, and astronomical data analysis to establish a robust temporal dataset pipeline and baseline anomaly detection capabilities.
+The project will allow me to learn and utilize a systematic approach combining data engineering, machine learning research, and astronomical data analysis to establish a robust temporal dataset pipeline.
+A course that combines these learning outcomes is not offered at VIU, which is why I am proposing them as a Senior Research Project.
+Also, the skills that I will learn are very sought after in today's industry.

 **Core Research Components:**

 * **Temporal Dataset Preparation:** Investigation and implementation of data cleaning, preprocessing, and ingestion techniques for time-series astronomical imaging data.
 This includes developing robust pipelines for handling FITS format images across multiple observations, ensuring data quality, and creating standardized temporal datasets.

-* **Baseline Anomaly Detection:** Research and implementation of fundamental anomaly detection algorithms for astronomical time-series data, with a focus on identifying supernovae and other transient anomalies.
-This work will extend the existing AstrID U-Net framework to support temporal analysis.

-**Advanced Implementation Areas:**
+**Key Implementation Areas:**
 * Temporal data ingestion and validation pipelines
 * Data quality assessment and cleaning algorithms
 * Time-series alignment and normalization techniques
-* Baseline anomaly detection models extending AstrID's U-Net architecture
-* Temporal analysis pipelines for multi-observation datasets
-* Automated data ingestion and result logging systems

-**Research Methodology:** The project will employ a mixed-methods approach combining:
+**Research Methodology:** The project will employ a focused approach combining:
-* Literature review of astronomical time-series data processing and anomaly detection approaches
+* Literature review of astronomical time-series data processing
-* Comparative analysis of existing temporal data preparation solutions in astronomy
+* Development and testing of temporal data preparation pipelines
-* Quantitative evaluation with data quality metrics and anomaly detection accuracy
+* Quantitative evaluation with data quality metrics
-* Iterative development based on data pipeline reliability and detection performance
+* Iterative refinement based on pipeline performance results
-* Systematic testing of temporal data handling across different astronomical datasets

 **Evaluation Framework:** The research will be evaluated through multiple criteria including:
 * Technical functionality and reliability of temporal data processing pipeline
 * Data quality metrics and consistency across time-series observations
-* Performance of baseline anomaly detection compared to static identification approaches
 * Scalability and generalizability of the temporal solution to other astronomical datasets

 **Project Criteria for Different Grade Levels:**

-* **A+ (Pass with honours):** Exceptional temporal data pipeline reliability (>95% data quality), high anomaly detection accuracy (>85%), comprehensive documentation, and significant contribution to temporal astronomical data processing methodology.
+* **A+ (Pass with honours):** Exceptional temporal data pipeline reliability, comprehensive documentation, and clear contribution to temporal astronomical data processing methodology.

-* **B+ (Pass with distinction):** High temporal data pipeline reliability (>90% data quality), good anomaly detection accuracy (>75%), thorough documentation, and clear contribution to temporal data processing.
+* **B+ (Pass with distinction):** High temporal data pipeline reliability, thorough documentation, and some contribution to temporal data processing.

-* **C (Pass):** Working temporal data pipeline (>80% data quality), functional anomaly detection system (>65% accuracy), adequate documentation, and demonstrated learning outcomes.
+* **C (Pass):** Working temporal data pipeline, adequate documentation, and demonstrated learning outcomes.

 * **F (Fail):** Incomplete or non-functional temporal pipeline, inadequate documentation, or failure to meet minimum project requirements.

 **Future Research Directions:** The temporal dataset framework established in this project will enable future investigations into:
 * Advanced anomaly detection algorithms for astronomical time-series
 * Real-time transient event detection in astronomical surveys
-* Integration with telescope observation scheduling systems
-* Analytics for understanding temporal patterns in astronomical objects

 ---